EnginMd/question-answer-fe/README.md

-## This project is the frontend part of a question-and-answer full-stack sample application.
+## This project is the frontend part of the question-and-answer full-stack sample application.
 Developed with React, it includes the following features:

 - Component concept